 \section{Introduction}

-Large \glspl{LM} have introduced a major shift in the \gls{NLP} paradigm which makes the fine-tuning of typical \gls{NLP} tasks effective and at the same time reduces their complexity~\cite{Radford2019, Brown2020}.
-The effectiveness of \gls{NLP} tasks is dependent on the scale of the language model training which in turn depends on the availability of massively large corpus from diverse domains~\cite{kaplan2020}.
-Moreover, diversity of the training data is critical to improving the generalization of the large models from where the downstream task, such as listed in~\cite{Ali2018}, can effectively acquire knowledge given a small amount of training data~\cite{Ali2019,Ali2019a,Brown2020}.
+\glspl{LLM} have introduced a major shift in the \gls{NLP} paradigm that enables the fine-tuning of typical \gls{NLP} tasks more effectively while reducing their complexity~\cite{Radford2019, Brown2020}.
+The efficacy of \gls{NLP} tasks is dependent on the scale of the language model's training, which in turn depends on the availability of enormous corpora from diverse domains~\cite{kaplan2020}.
+In addition, the diversity of the training data is essential to improving the generalization of the large models, from where the down-stream task, such as listed in~\cite{Ali2018}, can effectively acquire knowledge given a small amount of training data~\cite{Ali2019,Ali2019a,Brown2020}.

-Arabic is the $5^{th}$ most widely spoken language in the world despite being a low-resource language.
-Perhaps, the most commonly used Arabic language model is \gls{BERT}~\cite{Devlin2019} which is trained on a relatively small corpus, Arabic Wikipedia, compare to the \glspl{LM} trained for other languages.
-Thus, it is insufficient to represent a rich and complex language like Arabic.
+Arabic is the 5$^{th}$ most widely spoken language in the world despite being a low-resource language.
+Perhaps, the most commonly used Arabic language model is Bidirectional Encoder Representations from Transformers (BERT)~\cite{Devlin2019} which is trained on a relatively small corpus, Arabic Wikipedia, compared to the \glspl{LLM} trained for other languages.
+Thus, it is inadequate to represent a rich and complex language like Arabic.

-In order to address the issue, this work presents the design and development of a 500 GB high-quality Arabic corpus which can be used to train the large \glspl{LM}.
-The corpus consists of 22 diverse data-sources, including both existing and newly developed.
-The \glspl{LM} trained on this corpus drastically elevated the accuracy of a number of downstream tasks which is demonstrated in the coming sections.
+In order to overcome the issue, this work presents the design and development of a 500 GB high-quality Arabic corpus that may use to train the large \glspl{LM}.
+The corpus comprised 20 diverse data-sources, including both existing and newly developed.
+The \glspl{LLM} trained on this corpus greatly elevated the accuracy of a variety of down-stream tasks, which are detailed in the following sections.